ArturoVelasquez/MEC8057/README.md

 # MEC8057
-This repository contains programs used in the class of mobile robotics and mechatronics from my masters
+This repository contains programs used in the class of mobile robotics and mechatronics